Our Team

 Owen Roth

 Owen served as a law clerk to The Honorable Allyson K. Duncan (ret.), of the U.S. Court of Appeals for the Fourth Circuit, and to The Honorable Alvin K. Hellerstein, of the U.S. District Court for the Southern District of New York.
-As a clerk, Owen assisted Judge Hellerstein’s management of the 13,000 cases brought by survivors of 9/11 victims, and first responders who suffered physical and respiratory injuries responding to the attacks.
-These cases, some of the most complicated personal-injury matters litigated in the last several decades, raised multiple questions about the causes of injuries, the ability to obtain compensation from various defendants, the professional responsibilities of attorneys, complex insurance coverages, and so on.
+As a clerk, Owen assisted Judge Hellerstein’s management of 13,000 cases brought by survivors of 9/11 victims, and first responders.
+He is a 2009 magna cum laude graduate of Cornell Law School and a 2004 graduate of Kenyon College.

 Maxine I. Dobro